oesmith/puffing-billy/README.md

 SCRIPT
 ```

 Mind the reset of the `HOME` environment variable.
-Furtunately Chrome takes
+Fortunately Chrome takes
 care of the users home, so we can setup a new temporary directory for the test
 run, without messing with potential user configurations.